pokt-network/pocket/docs/specs/persistence/README.md

 ### 2.2.1.
 Schema Definition Mechanism

-Each of the aforementioned datasets contains 1 or many collections, a collection is a tabulated list defined in a **structure schema. **For Pocket Network 1.0, since we are choosing a SQL database engine, we can morph the schema using a **migrations architecture**.
+Each of the aforementioned datasets contains 1 or many collections, a collection is a tabulated list defined in a **structured schema.** For Pocket Network 1.0, since we are choosing a SQL database engine, we can morph the schema using a **migrations architecture**.
 Migrations are a series of phases in a structure schema lifecycle, explained in the graph below:

 ![alt_text](figure6.jpg "Figure 6")